thomaswinckell/reactfire-white-board-website/Readme.md

 ### How to start:

-1. You need Node 4.4 or higher
+1. Install the requirements see below
 2. Clone this project : `git clone https://github.com/thomaswinckell/reactfire-white-board-website.git`
 3. Install all Npm dependencies: `npm install`
+4. Configure the project (enter your authentication proxy address, firebaseUrl, googleClientKey, googleMapApiKey ...)
+4.1.
+Generate google keys on `https://console.developers.google.com/iam-admin/projects`
-4. Start dev server: `npm start`
+5. Start dev server: `npm start`
-5. Build the project : `npm run build`
+6. Build the project : `npm run build`
-6. To deploy on Firebase: `firebase deploy` make sure to have firebase cli installed
+7. To deploy on Firebase: `firebase deploy` make sure to have firebase cli installed

 Requirements
 ------------

-Install NodeJS
+Install NodeJS and npm
 Install Firebase-cli (If you want to deploy on Firebase)

 Configuration